 In a short video that went viral, we watch a whole elementary school – students and teachers alike – shuffle dancing in perfect sync and alignment, inside their schoolyard, in China’s Shanxi province.
 More videos and interviews followed that elucidated the goal of the original dance project.

 Since autumn 2018, Principal Zhang has been leading a schoolyard full of kids and teachers to shuffle to some feelgood song.
 Zhang’s novel approach not only addresses the need to motivate kids to exercise more, but also offers a solution to the issue of lack of space.
-The limited schoolyard space hosts 700 students for recess, thus cannot accommodate games like football or baseball, or allow all of them to run around freely.
+The limited space of the playground hosts 700 children during breaks, and thus cannot accommodate ball games, or allow all of them to run around freely.
 Shuffling, by contrast, can be done on the spot and Zhang organised the kids in lines and rows, to which they adhere remarkably.